Final Manuscript Preparation Guidelines for Journal of Occupational Therapy Education

 Manuscript Style and References

-The Publication Manual of the American Psychological Association 6th edition should be used for headings, quotations, references, and the general foundation for writing style.
+The Publication Manual of the American Psychological Association 7th edition should be used for headings, quotations, references, and the general foundation for writing style.
 In-text citations for two authors should always include both names (Ruth & Wilmott, 2007).
-Citations with more than two authors should include all authors the first time the citation is used, and subsequent citations should be formatted like the following: (Smith et al., 2010).
-For sources with more than 6 authors, the citation should be formatted with only the last name of the first author beginning with the initial citation: (Remmer et al., 2013).
+Citations with more than two authors should be formatted like the following: (Smith et al., 2010).
 The reference list should be organized alphabetically by the primary author’s last name and should include a hanging indent.

 Below are examples of common reference listings: